Love Tech? Subscribe for weekly updates of our best content!

 To find out how the Vernee Mix 2 performs, I ditched the Xiaomi Mi Mix 2 putting my SIM into the Vernee Mix 2… confusing I know… After a week of having the ‘Vernee’ Mix 2 in my pocket, I can honestly say that it’s a reliable mid-range performer.

-The Mix 2 comes in two flavours… a 6GB & 4GB model.
-For me, the 4GB RAM version is the sweet deal… the jump up to 6GB seems more like a marketing ploy than a performance booster and the extra money saved on the final cost more welcome.
+The Mix 2 comes in two flavours… with 6GB’s of RAM or 4GB’s of RAM.
+For me, the 4GB RAM version is the sweet deal… the jump up to 6GB isn’t worth the cost for the tiny amount of performance gained.

 The brains inside the Vernee Mix 2 come in the form of the Helio P25 from MediaTek which boasts power efficiency and an 8-core setup.
 This is coupled with 64GB’s of onboard storage which hit 111MB’s read & 130MB’s write during our tests.